NikKowPHP/social-brain/chapters/chapter-5.md

 > For the next 24 hours, your only mission is to start using this new diagnostic tool.
 When you see a small flare-up of tension, ask yourself: *Which of the five gauges just went into the red?* Just practice seeing the code.

 ---
-### **Field Mission Log**
+### **Conductor's Logbook: Data Collection**

-Let's put the dashboard to use.
+Let's use the dashboard to run an experiment.

-**Your Field Mission:** In one upcoming conversation or meeting this week, predict which SCARF domain is most likely to be threatened for a key participant.
-Your only goal is to observe.
-After the event, log whether your prediction was accurate and what specific data (words, body language) you observed.
+**Your Experiment:** In one upcoming conversation or meeting this week, predict which SCARF domain is most likely to be threatened for a key participant.
+Your only goal is to observe and collect data.

-1.  **The Prediction:** Which meeting/person?
+1.  **The Hypothesis:** Which meeting/person?
 Which SCARF threat did you predict?
-2.  **The Observation:** Was your prediction accurate?
-What specific data did you collect?
+2.  **The Data:** Was your hypothesis accurate?
+What specific data did you collect (words, body language)?
 3.  **The Analysis:** What did this experiment teach you about the social dynamics at play?
-4.  **Path to Adaptive:** How could using the SCARF dashboard as a predictive tool help you strengthen your least-dominant brain profile?
+4.  **Integration:** How could using the SCARF dashboard as a predictive tool help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** Which SCARF domain is your primary trigger?
 This is one of the most foundational discoveries you can make, and a frequent starting point for discussion among other conductors.